statecharts/statecharts.github.io/_glossary/delayed-transition.md

 ---
 title: Delayed transition
-oneliner: A transition that executes automatically when a machine has been in a state for a particular amount of time
+oneliner: a transition that executes automatically when a machine has been in a state for a particular amount of time
 breadcrumbs:
   - id: transition
     name: Transition